lijikun/lijikun.github.io/index.md

 Welcome to my homepage! 我的课题组中文主页见 http://jczhao.iccas.ac.cn/jkli 。

 I am a chemist and physicist, currently working as an assistant professor at [the Institute of Chemistry, Chinese Academy of Sciences (ICCAS)](http://www.iccas.ac.cn).

-A list of publications is available on my [ORCID](https://orcid.org/0000-0003-3355-6518) and [Google Scholar](https://scholar.google.com/citations?user=MAgDzgwAAAAJ&view_op=list_works&sortby=pubdate) profiles.
+An up-to-date list of publications is available on my [ORCID](https://orcid.org/0000-0003-3355-6518) and [Google Scholar](https://scholar.google.com/citations?user=MAgDzgwAAAAJ&view_op=list_works&sortby=pubdate) profiles.

 Main research areas: